 See that mask?
 It’s supposed to be Rorschach from The Watchmen .
-In case you haven’t seen The Watchmen, Rorschach’s mask is supposed to be a changing blotch of ink that moves as he breathes…he also doesn’t have eye holes in a mask that looks like a squid jizm’d on his face…he looks like this:
+In case you haven’t seen The Watchmen, Rorschach’s mask is supposed to be a changing blotch of ink that moves as he breathes…he also doesn’t have eye holes.
+He also doesn’t look like a pen sneezed on him.
+He looks like this:

 …You see what I’m getting at here?
 Being a kid, part of the fun of making up costumes for superheros was to see if you could come up with a better way to look like Superman or Batman without aid from companies or store-bought items.
 The red towel I used for Superman was ten times better than the yellow one my neighbor used, so I got to be Superman and he was either the Boy Wonder or Spaceghost – who’s superpower was apparently the ability to interview bugs.
 Once corporations get into costume building, they have to make a valiant effort to give you a decent likeness for your money and that mask of Rorschach is horrid…I mean, give an effort with all your expensive machines and creative engineers, otherwise we’ll just go back to making masks ourselves.

 Intergalactic machines came from outer space with the goal to locate the allspark to keep Cybertron and their existence in tact.
-This was the goal of the Autobots, to protect the allspark from Megatron (not Calvin Johnson) and the Decepticons.
+This was the goal of the Autobots, to protect the allspark from Megatron and the Decepticons.

 The Autobots would use the allspark for energy and they had the power to transform from gigantic robots to vehicles or working machines to travel quickly or fit-in to a normal society (depending on if you watched the cartoon or movie)…great plot huh?
 I think so as well…anyway, the Autobots were led by this guy:

 First of all, he’s wearing glasses.
 He’s also got something of a neck-brace going on because his weakened condition won’t permit him to support his own head.
-His shoulders are rounded and soft looking and his hands look molded into a permanent fist that I can only imagine would be used to jack-off Transformers only to catch their load on that smiling face of his.
-And why the fuck is he smiling anyway?!
-This is war, Gary!
+His shoulders are rounded and soft looking and his hands look molded into a permanent fist that I can only imagine would be used to eat popsicles and tactfully make Transformers smile.
+Oh, and he’s smiling.
+Gobots smile.

 I’ll admit though, I had Gobots.